How Readily is making online returns hassle-free

 I’d recommend proving your hypothesis before asking for someone else’s money.
 Had I raised before my pivot, it wouldn’t have been as easy to change direction.
 Stay agile for as long as possible is my advice.

-What are some exciting things on the horizon for Readily?
+What are some exciting things on the horizon?

 Readily’s environmental mission is bold.
 There are some partnerships brewing that will bring us one step closer to carbon-neutral returns – stay tuned!